civiccc/dock/README.md

 You can however open multiple shells to the same container by attaching to an already-running Dock container by running `dock -a` in the project directory.

+### Destroy an already-running container

+If you run `dock` in a repository which already has an associated container running, you'll prompted to confirm if you would like to destroy the current container (if there's no interactive shell, Dock will halt with an error).

+You can bypass this prompt by setting the environment variable `DOCK_FORCE_DESTROY=1`.
+This is useful in CI environments where there is no interactive shell but you are sure you always want to destroy any lingering containers.

 ### Run a container in the background